6 Different Types of Hair Weaves

 It features a hairpiece that resembles the scalp.
 Traditional sew-in weaves are similar, but there are a few slight changes.

-They made this type of hair weave entirely from human hair, which they sew into the weave’s crown.
+They made this type of hair weave entirely from human hair, which they sew into its crown.
 Also, there is a lace closure aligned with the hairline.

-However, you must manage this human hair extension properly to ensure that it remains neat for around three months until the natural hair begins to grow longer.
+However, you must manage this human hair extension properly to ensure it remains neat for around three months until the natural hair grows longer.

 A lace wig is beautiful, too, but a lace front weave is less expensive than a lace front wig and has the same natural look.